sh3ngsh3ng/Project-1/README.md

   - Recommendations of good food around user's location

 ### The User Stories:
-- As a non-foodie, I want **convenience when searching for food** so that I don't have to spend time researching and worrying about what to eat!
+- As a user, I want **convenience when searching for food** so that I don't have to spend time researching and worrying about what to eat!
-- As a foodie, I want to **find out what are the nice food/interesting places to eat** so that I can try them out!
+- As a user, I want to **find out what are the nice food/interesting places to eat** so that I can try them out!

 ## Plane 2: Scope (Functions & Features)
 ### Functional: